-A long length (generally 15 to 24 feet) is an essential part of any roof snow rake, and this is achieved at the pole level in one of two ways: either through a segmented pole, or a telescoping one.
+A long length (generally 15 to 24 feet, or 4.5 to 7.3 metres) is an essential part of any roof snow rake, and this is achieved at the pole level in one of two ways: either through a segmented pole, or a telescoping one.

 Segmented.
 This allows the pole to break down into several equal-sized lengths (usually three or four).
 The rake will be easier to handle with fewer segments, so if your roof is accessible with fewer, leave off a segment or two when using it.
 Segments should easily connect and disconnect, yet remain strong when joined together.
 A simple button-locking system is standard here.